scds/text-analysis-1/or-strat.md

 ### Quick RegEx Reference

-Other RegEx patterns you might find useful to your OCR error correction efforts include:
+Other regex patterns you might find useful to your OCR error correction efforts include:

 `^` - start of expression<br />
 `$` - end of expression